Corey Seager Player Props: Rangers vs. Rays

 Corey Seager At The Plate

-- Seager has had an RBI in 15 games this season (48.4%), including eight multi-RBI outings (25.8%).
-He has also driven in three or more of his team's runs in four contests.
+- In 16 games this season (50.0%), Seager has picked up an RBI, and in nine of those games (28.1%) he had more than one.
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 13 of 31 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.